RedHatInsights/curiosity-frontend/config/README.md

+# Configuration
+## cspell config
+The cspell config file(s) contain spelling configuration and include project specific terms.

-# Spandx Config
+## Spandx config
-This file(s) has multiple team and build dependencies. **Before relocating/moving this file(s) the appropriate teams should be informed.**
+The Spandx config file(s) has multiple team and build dependencies. **Before relocating/moving this file(s) the appropriate teams should be informed.**

 [See CONTRIBUTING.md for up-to-date information](../CONTRIBUTING.md#spandx-config)